cVarun26/RuleEngineAst/README.md

 ## Overview

-This project is a **3-tier Rule Engine** application developed using **Spring Boot (Java)** for the backend, **MySQL** for data storage, and **React** for the frontend.
+This project is a **3-tier Rule Engine** application developed using **Spring Boot (Java)** for the backend, **MySQL** for data storage, and **React.js** for the frontend.
 The application determines user eligibility based on attributes such as age, department, income, and spend.
 It dynamically creates, combines, and evaluates conditional rules using an **Abstract Syntax Tree (AST)**.

 ## Objectives

-- Develop a system to represent and evaluate dynamic conditional rules using AST.
+- To develop a system to represent and evaluate dynamic conditional rules using AST.
 - Allow for the creation, modification, and combination of rules in real time.
 - Store the rules and associated metadata in a relational database (MySQL).
 - Provide a simple UI (built with React) for interacting with the rule engine.